talpods/profile-builder/authentication/README.md

-# Authentication Lambda Function
+# Authorization Lambda Function

-This Lambda function handles authentication-related operations such as login, logout, token refresh, and user validation using JWT tokens.
+This Lambda function is responsible for handling user authentication, including login, logout, token refresh, and user validation using JWT tokens.
+The function is built following clean architecture principles.

 ## Routes